 The stakes are high for other hardware manufacturers who have counted on Lowe's as one of their most important outlets, and who now fear being left out of the new product line up at retail due to ‘The Craftsman Effect’.

-“Craftsman is impacting Lowe's product assortment and everybody is scrambling to retain a piece of the pie,” said Geren, who spent nine years at Lowe’s as VP Marketing before joining the SFW team.
+“Craftsman is impacting Lowe's product assortment and everybody is scrambling to retain a piece of the pie,” said Geren, who spent nine years at Lowe’s as VP Marketing before joining the Sales Factory team.
 “Our presentation offered advice and perspective to help Hardware Council members proactively prepare and, if necessary, defend their brands and product lines in the face of the Craftsman threat.”

 The Hardware Marketing Council (HMC) was organized in 1971 by a group of marketing professionals representing leading manufacturers in the home improvement category.
 The organization’s “founding fathers” included senior sales and marketing executives from leading name brand companies.
 Today, the organization gathers annually to hear industry leaders speak on relevant topics to ensure members keep pace with the rapidly changing trends within the industry.